About the students

 Thoughts from Diploma students

 “I have spent one year in Copenhagen Contemporary Dance School.
 I found immediately nice people, great dancers, lovely friends and instructive teachers.
-I’ve grown up a lot as dancer and and as woman, thanks to the chance to improve myself everyday in the studio.”
+I’ve grown up a lot as dancer and as woman, thanks to the chance to improve myself everyday in the studio.”

 “CCDS is like a big family that opens the doors of its house to everyone and everything: guest teachers, new students, opportunities, suggestions…